Hawai‘i is at the top of the leaderboard in the fight against climate change. Join our mission to save the planet and our island way of life.

 Bottom line: the costs of preparing for the worst of climate change and mitigating the impacts that are already here are extraordinary, although vital.
 We must ensure the safety, health, and wellbeing of all of Hawaiʻi’s communities are taken care of as we mitigate and adapt to the new climate.

 The carbon barons made billions of dollars off of the demise of our environment and communities.
 They knew exactly what their products would do to the health of all and they used their power and money to lie to decision makers, the government, and the people.
 This is not ethical nor fair.
 The carbon barons deceived us for their own profit while leaving us to suffer the worst effects of climate change.

 We should not have to pay for the costs of climate change alone.
 The carbon barons caused this and they should be held accountable.

-JUST IN: Mayor Caldwell and members of the Honolulu City Council announce their intent to sue the fossil fuel industry
+JUST IN: Honolulu City & County suing the fossil fuel industry

-In response to Mayor Caldwell’s announcement, the Sierra Club Oʻahu Group has released this statement:
+In response to the litigation and Mayor Caldwell’s original announcement, the Sierra Club Oʻahu Group has released this statement: